Alex Bregman Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 14th in the league.
+- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 14th in MLB.

-- The Red Sox's 4.38 team ERA ranks 18th among all MLB pitching staffs.
+- The Red Sox have a 4.45 team ERA that ranks 18th among all MLB pitching staffs.

+- Red Sox pitchers combine to give up 174 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- The lefty last pitched on Thursday against the Houston Astros, when he went five innings, allowing four earned runs while giving up six hits.
+- His most recent appearance was on Thursday against the Houston Astros, when the righty tossed seven innings, surrendering one earned run while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.